 "It’s like a big stick that I hit myself with from the inside.
 Really, would I want anyone I love to do that to themselves?
 Certainly not!
 And, I’ve made a commitment to support my kids and myself in putting that stick down.
 For good.
 The other day...the part of me that is Unconditional Love stood up, turned towards the Critic, and embraced it.
 In that moment of love and connection, the critic dissolved.
 Now I make it a practice to embrace the Critic, over and over again.
 I am learning that whatever has a hold on me, that which we most want to turn away from, is exactly what needs undivided, loving attention." -- Jennifer Mayfield

 The inner critic's goal is to protect us.
-It thinks its job is to constantly scan for threats: future dangers, past problems we keep reliving to prevent
+It does this by constantly scanning for threats: potential dangers, past problems we need to keep reliving to

-their recurrence (or prove we were right!), defects in our children that we need to correct, and deep flaws in ourselves that we fear make us unlovable
+prevent their recurrence (or prove we were right!), defects in our children that we need to correct, and deep flaws in ourselves that we fear make

-For instance, if you're yelling at your child because she was belligerent, ask your mind why your four year old's behavior is so dangerous.
-The response
+For instance, if you're yelling at your child because she was belligerent, ask your inner critic why your four year old's behavior is so dangerous.
+The

 “How can I make something good happen here?"

 A simple, heartfelt answer will pop into your head.
 Maybe something like "She's trying to grow into her own person....
 Don't take it personally....
 Keep your sense of humor....
 Give her a hug."

 4. Put your inner critic to work doing something useful.